 Though it is a primary goal to understand Brahma, in practice this is elusive.
 In terms of bhakti and pujas, Shiva and Vishnu, along with their consorts and avatars receive much more attention than Lord Brahma.
 We can quickly name avatars and consorts for Shiva and Vishnu, but for Brahma we fumble.

-Brahma, or The Brahman or Isvara, though Creator, seems to be far-removed and inaccessible from us who struggle with sins, darkness, and attachment to the temporary.
-Though Brahma is the source of all, and we need to return to this source, our ability to grasp this Divine principle seems beyond our reach.
-So we tend to focus our devotion on deities that seem more human, closer to us, and can respond to us.
-We simply speculate from a distance on the nature of Brahman.
+Brahma, Brahman or Isvara, though Creator, seems far-removed and inaccessible from us who struggle with sins, darkness, and attachment to the temporary.
+Though Brahma is the source of all, and we need to return to this source, our ability to grasp this Divine principle seems unreachable.
+So we usually focus our devotion on deities that seem more human, closer to us, and can respond to us.
+We speculate from a distance on the nature of Brahman.
 In practice, Brahma is an unknown God, with Brahma statues relatively rare.

 This inability to connect with the distant Divine Creator was recognized in the wider ancient world.
-The ancient Greeks used the term Logos to describe the Principle or Cause by which the world came to be, and much of their writings discussed Logos.
-Today we get the English words logic from logos, and all branches of study with the suffix –logy (ex. theology, psychology, biology etc.) derive from Logos.
+The ancient Greeks used the term Logos to describe the Principle or Cause by which the world came about, and their writings discussed Logos.
+The word logic derives from logos, and all branches of study with the suffix –logy (ex. theology, psychology, biology etc.) derive from Logos.
 Logos is equivalent to Brahma or The Brahman.

-The Hebrew Vedas describe the dealings of the Creator with the Hebrews (or Jews) starting with Sri Abraham, the progenitor of the nation, to Sri Moses who received the Ten Commands.
-In their history we saw that, like us, the Hebrews felt that the Creator was removed from them, and so were drawn to worship other deities that seemed closer and more personal.
-Thus the Hebrew Vedas often called the Creator The Most High God to distinguish from these other gods.
-We hypothesized that the transition from Prajapati to Brahma was facilitated by the Israelites arriving in exile to India ca 700 BC, as this God was denoted by their progenitor, Abraham, hence the God associated with him became (A)braham.
+The Hebrew Vedas describe the Creator’s dealings with the Hebrews (or Jews) starting with Sri Abraham, the progenitor of their nation, to Sri Moses who received the Ten Commands.
+In their history, like us, the Hebrews felt that the Creator was removed from them, and so were drawn to worship other deities that seemed closer and more personal.
+So the Hebrew Vedas often called the Creator The Most High God to distinguish from these other gods.
+We hypothesized that the transition from Prajapati to Brahma was facilitated by the Israelites arriving in exile to India ca 700 BC, as this God was denoted by their progenitor, Abraham, and the God associated with him became (A)braham.

 Since we cannot see Brahma with our senses, nor fathom the nature of our soul Atman, let alone God Brahman with our minds, the only way to gain sure knowledge is for Brahma to reveal himself to us.

-The Gospels present Jesus (Yeshu Satsang) as this incarnation of The Creator, or The Most High God, Brahma or Logos.
-He came to our world in response to precisely these limitations felt by all people through time and across cultures.
+The Gospels present Jesus (Yeshu Satsang) as this incarnation of The Creator, or The Most High God, Brahman or Logos.
+He came to our world precisely because of these limitations felt by all people through time and across cultures.
 This is how the Gospel of John introduces Jesus.
-Where we read Word in English, is the same Logos translated from the original Greek text.
+Where we read Word is the same Logos translated from the original Greek text.
 Word/Logos was used so we would understand that a national deity is not being discussed, but the Principle or Cause from which all has derived.
-You can substitute Brahma wherever Word appears and the message of this text will not change.
+You can substitute Brahman wherever Word appears and the message of this text will not change.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was with God in the beginning.
 3 Through him all things were made; without him nothing was made that has been made.
 4 In him was life, and that life was the light of all mankind.
 5 The light shines in the darkness, and the darkness has not overcome it.